AleksandraPositively/testingPortfolio/README.md

 I am distinguished by going beyond my own responsibilities, connecting cooperating areas and a broad perspective.

 I am also very good exploratory tester and I work with an error guessing technique.
-In testing, I usually go a step further than necessary, which allows me to find defects that other testers in the project have not thought of.
+In testing, I usually go a step further than necessary, which allows me to find non-obvious, easy-to-miss defects.

 ## :dart: responsibilities